 Additionally, consider the wind chill factor, which can make the air feel even colder, and adjust your clothing accordingly.

-Read more about how does the cold impact performance >>
+Read more about how the cold impacts performance >>

 Top Layers

-- Long sleeve base layer top with a pull over or jacket
+- Long sleeve base layer top with a pull-over or jacket

-- Or a fleece shirt with windbreaker
+- Or a fleece shirt with a windbreaker

 - CEP Merino Long Sleeve ($110) – This is a long base layer top really designed to keep you warm and be worn under a running jacket.